LGBTQ culture in Houston: Christianity

 Some Christian churches accept members of the LGBT community.
-In 2008 Reverend Dwayne Johnson, the pastor of the Resurrection Metropolitan Community Church, a church in the Houston Heights, stated that there were about 15-20 openly gay Christian clergy members in Houston.
+In 2008 Reverend Dwayne Johnson, the pastor of the Resurrection Metropolitan Community Church, a church in Timbergrove Manor, near the Houston Heights, stated that there were about 15-20 openly gay Christian clergy members in Houston.

 Resurrection Metropolitan's main service group is the LGBT community.
 In 1980 the pastor was gay, and almost all of the congregation was LGBT.
 In December 2010 Reverend Harry Knox, a pro-LGBT activist, became the leader of the Resurrection Metropolitan.
 In 2011 Resurrection Metropolitan had 850 members.